 CWB is delighted to return to Palestine.
 The team will spend one week leading workshops for Palestinian artists (adult and youth) and one week performing.
-Our workshops offer training specific to Palestinian artists, and address the experience of being an artist in an occupied place.
-The performance tour offers levity and moments of joy for those living in protracted displacement as a result of the Israeli occupation.
+Our workshops offer training specific to Palestinian artists.
+The performance tour offers levity and moments of joy for those living in protracted displacement.

 CWB partners with Diyar Theatre, a Bethlehem-based dance theatre.
 Rami Khader, Director of Diyar Theatre, invited Clowns Without Borders to collaborate after the Bethlehem International Performing Arts Festival.
 The goal of the tour is to spark levity in communities that are accustomed to living behind walls.